 To be admitted to Honours study you must satisfy subject and College of Arts requirements and obtain a grade of C3 or above in both Italian Language 2 (ITALIAN2011) and Italian Culture 2 (ITALIAN2010) in the first sitting.
-In addition you must successfully complete the Year Abroad and, in the case of students studying two languages, the Term Abroad in the second language.
+In addition you must successfully complete the Year Abroad.